Bole Festival: 2019 Edition

-The 2019 edition of the Bole Festival, themed Our Taste, Our Culture, was the fourth edition of the event.
+The 2019 edition of the Bole Festival, themed: Our Taste, Our Culture, was the fourth edition of the event.
 It was held on the 3rd of August 2019 at Obiwali Event Centre in Port Harcourt, Rivers State, and featured over 200 vendor stalls.

 2022 Edition

-The 2022 edition of the Bole Festival, themed Level Up, was the sixth iteration of the event.
-It was held on the 6th - 7th of August 2022 at the Yakubu Gowon Stadium in Port Harcourt, Rivers State.
+The 2022 edition of the Bole Festival, themed: Level Up, was the sixth iteration of the event.
+It was held on the 6th - 7 August 2022 at the Yakubu Gowon Stadium in Port Harcourt, Rivers State.
 The festival drew over 28,000 attendees and showcased more than 100 food vendors.

+2023 Edition

+The 2023 edition of the Bole Festival, which was the seventh edition of the event, was held on 5–6 August 2023 at Yakubu Gowon Stadium in Port Harcourt.
+The festival was themed Flavours of South-South and featured food vendors, cultural displays, and entertainment activities, with support from several corporate sponsors.